Kpada/game_of_life/README.md

 This is a simple implementation of [Conway's Game of Life](https://en.wikipedia.org/wiki/Conway%27s_Game_of_Life) for microcontrollers.

+It also sets up a comprehensive development environment in VSCode, which includes a Docker-based container with all necessary tools, compilers, and extensions.
+This Setup can be used as a reference for similar projects, providing a fully-featured development environment for efficient and streamlined development.
+For more details on setting up the development environment, see the [Setup](#setup) section.

 ## Setup

-### Developer Container
+### Development Container

 VSCode allows using a container as a full-featured development environment.

-This repository provides a [Docker developer container](.devcontainer/Dockerfile) and its [configuration](.devcontainer/devcontainer.json).
-The container includes all necessary tools, compilers, and VSCode extensions.
+This repository provides a [Docker development container](.devcontainer/Dockerfile) and its [configuration](.devcontainer/devcontainer.json).
+The container includes all necessary tools, compilers, and VSCode extensions for the entire development cycle.

 For more information, refer to: